mimamercury/mimamercury.com/src/data/posts/anti_trans_anti_abortion_bills_jan_10_2023.md

 - [Track this bill's status](https://app.leg.wa.gov/billsummary?BillNumber=6026&Year=2023&Initiative=false)
 - [Full text of SB 6026](https://lawfilesext.leg.wa.gov/biennium/2023-24/Pdf/Bills/Senate%20Bills/6026.pdf?q=20240110103816)

-## House Bill 2241: Make gender transition treatments illegal for minors
+## House Bill 2241: Make gender-affirming care illegal for minors
 Health care providers would be prohibited from providing these treatments under this bill:

 - Prescribing or administering gonadotropin-releasing hormoneanalogues or other synthetic drugs used to stop luteinizing hormone and follicle-stimulating hormone secretion, synthetic antiandrogen drugs used to block the androgen receptor, or any drug to suppress or delay normal puberty